 '''

+(underscore): tells Asterisk that this is a pattern

-. (period): will match one \mathbf{or} more characters X: will match only one character
+. (period): will match one or more characters

+X: will match only one character

 '''

 You can find more details about pattern matching in Asterisk (hence in Wazo) on the Asterisk wiki.

 Set the incoming calls